noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 Like many of you, I love unit testing!
 Because good coverage on a codebase makes me confident.
 Tests help me understand what a code is about.
 Above all, they make me feel less frustrated when I debug :wink:

-But here is something that can make any developer frustrated when they write or read tests: **sharing behaviors**.
+But here is something that can frustrate any developer when they write or read tests: **sharing behaviors**.

 I see two reasons for this: